 Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Noninvasive Imaging, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Echocardiography/Ultrasound

-Keywords: ESC Congress, ESC19 Slides, Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Appendage, Atrial Fibrillation, Coronary Occlusion, Echocardiography, Transesophageal, Embolism, Hemorrhage, Ischemic Attack, Transient, Myocardial Ischemia, Secondary Prevention, Stroke, Thrombosis
+Keywords: ESC Congress, Anticoagulants, Arrhythmias, Cardiac, Aspirin, Atrial Appendage, Atrial Fibrillation, Coronary Occlusion, Echocardiography, Transesophageal, Embolism, Hemorrhage, Ischemic Attack, Transient, Myocardial Ischemia, Secondary Prevention, Stroke, Thrombosis, ESC 19

 < Back to Listings